csebooks/operating-systems/content.en/storage-management/_index.md

 **12.5 Transforming I/O Requests to Hardware Operations**

 Earlier, we described the handshaking between a device driver and a device controller, but we did not explain how the operating system connects an appli- cation request to a set of network wires or to a specific disk sector.
-Consider,

-for example, reading a file from disk.
+Consider,for example, reading a file from disk.
 The application refers to the data by a file name.
 Within a disk, the file system maps from the file name through the file-system directories to obtain the space allocation of the file.
 For instance, in MS-DOS for FAT (a relatively simple operating and file system still used today as a common interchange format), the name maps to a number that indicates an entry in the file-access table, and that table entry tells which disk blocks are allocated to the file.
 In UNIX, the name maps to an inode number, and the corresponding inode contains the space-allocation information.
 But how is the connection made from the file name to the disk controller (the hardware port address or the memory-mapped controller registers)?

 One method is that used by MS-DOS for FAT, mentioned above.
 The first part of an MS-DOS file name, preceding the colon, is a string that identifies a specific hardware device.
 For example, C: is the first part of every file name on the primary hard disk.
 The fact that C: represents the primary hard disk is built into the operating system; C: is mapped to a specific port address through a device table.
 Because of the colon separator, the device name space is separate from the file-system name space.
 This separationmakes it easy for the operating system to associate extra functionalitywith eachdevice.
 For instance, it is easy to invoke spooling on any files written to the printer.